 Information for Referring Professionals

 The following information may be useful to professionals who are considering referring clients to the Minnesota Center for Collaborative/Therapeutic Assessment.
-Those wishing to consult about the approach or whether a client is a good fit are encouraged to contact Dr. David
+Those wishing to consult about the approach or whether a client is a good fit are encouraged to contact Dr. David.
+Additionally, Dr. David is willing to come to practices or clinics to explain the model and the benefits to clinicians and clients.

+There are now over 30 peer reviewed articles demonstrating the efficacy of TAs.
 A 2010 meta-analysis indicated that this approach may “have positive, clinically meaningful effects on treatment, especially regarding treatment processes.”
-It has also been noted that this approach can help clients experience a decrease in symptomology that is sustained over time.
-Additionally, there has been research suggesting that TAs have a significant impact on a client’s level of distress and self-esteem and that it produces an increased sense of well-being.
-Finally, TAs are noted to be beneficial in enhancing the client’s relationship with their therapist. *
+Clients participating in a TA often experience a decrease in symptomology that is sustained over time.
+More specifically, a TA can have a positive impact on a client’s level of distress and self-esteem while producing an increased sense of well-being.
+Even clients who have had difficulty benefitting from treatment have had improved outcomes after completing a TA.
+Finally, TAs are beneficial in enhancing the client’s relationship with their therapist, and therapists often find that the approach deepens their work.*

 *References available upon request.